Water in your basement

 - If your gutters connect to storm sewers, keep drain lines clear.

-Some homes are equipped with check valve devices that allow water and sewage to flow away from the drain, preventing water and sewage from backing up into the drain.
-Gate-valve devices operate like a gate, closing and shutting off the flow of water and sewage.
+Some homes are equipped with check valve devices that allow water and sewage backup to flow away from the drain, preventing water and sewage from backing up into the drain.
+Gate valve devices operate like a gate, closing and shutting off the flow of water and sewage.

 Drain plugs and standpipes can also be used to prevent backflow.
 Both are relatively inexpensive solutions, but also come with their own risks.
 Drain plugs seal off the flow of water but can cause an overflow to occur at the next opening in the system.
 Standpipes, or vertical pipes connected and sealed to a drain, can contain minor overflows and act as safety valves, but can only contain backflow up to their height, usually just three feet.